European Train Control System: Level 3

+Note, as of the publishing of Regulation 2023/1695 on 10 August 2023, the Level 3 functionality is now merged into Level 2 as an option in case the train is able to provide the necessary information regarding its integrity.

 With Level 3, ETCS goes beyond pure train protection functionality with the implementation of full radio-based train spacing.
 Fixed train detection devices (GFM) are no longer required.
 As with Level 2, trains find their position themselves by means of positioning beacons and via sensors (axle transducers, accelerometer and radar) and must also be capable of determining train integrity on board to the very highest degree of reliability.
 By transmitting the positioning signal to the radio block centre, it is always possible to determine that point on the route the train has safely cleared.
 The following train can already be granted another movement authority up to this point.
 The route is thus no longer cleared in fixed track sections.
 In this respect, Level 3 departs from classic operation with fixed intervals: given sufficiently short positioning intervals, continuous line-clear authorisation is achieved and train headways come close to the principle of operation with absolute braking distance spacing ("moving block").
 Level 3 uses radio to pass movement authorities to the train.
 Level 3 uses train reported position and integrity to determine if it is safe to issue the movement authority.
-Level 3 is currently under development.
 Solutions for reliable train integrity supervision are highly complex and are hardly suitable for transfer to older models of freight rolling stock.
 The Confirmed Safe Rear End (CSRE) is the point in rear of the train at the furthest extent of the safety margin.
 If the Safety margin is zero, the CSRE aligns with the Confirmed Rear End.
 Some kind of end-of-train device is needed or special lines for rolling stock with included integrity checks like commuter multiple units or high speed passenger trains.
 A ghost train is a vehicle in the Level 3 Area that are not known to the Level 3 Track-side.